jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

 ```

 The `source` and `offset` parameters refer to the source code and offset into the source code where the error occurs.
-In order to know where your method/function is being invoked in the source code, you just declare a `String` and `int`
+In order to know where your method/function is being invoked in the source code, you should declare a `String` and `int`
 parameter in your static implementation method and Jactl will take care of populating these parameters with the values
 from where in the code the method/function was invoked.
 Don't declare these using `.param()` since they are not explicit parameters that the script writer passes in.